davidfernandez1619/ETL_project/README.md

 The correlation between both concepts is 0.37, so we can conclude that there is barely any correlation between the score and duration of a movie.

-* **'Directing' is both the most awarded category, and its movies have one of the higest 'score' average**
+* **'Directing' is both the most awarded category, and the movies belonging to this category have one of the higest 'score' average**

 As we can see in the following graphic, these are the top 10 most awarded categories in the Oscars, meaning that they appeared the most times in our CSV: